secblc/Blind-Croupier-Documentation/WIN Token White Paper[EN].md

 WIN Token - is Blind Croupier project's currency, used to measure other goods and services costs.
 All participants can use WIN to pay for goods and services of the Blind Croupier project.

-Emission: The total amount of WIN Tokens emitted is 500,000,000 WIN.
+**Emission:** The total amount of WIN Tokens emitted is 500,000,000 WIN.
 There will be no further emission.
 A finite number of tokens will only decrease.

 **All unsold tokens (if any) are destroyed at the end of every period.**

-**5,000,000WIN:** Offered for Token Distribution Period 0.
-Price for period: 1000WIN = 0.35ETH.
+**5,000,000WIN:** Offered for Token Distribution Period 0. **Price for period:** 1000WIN = 0.35ETH.
 This is a small period for "early birds".
 The period finished when all the tokens available are distributed or when Period 1 starts (i.e.21.09.2017; 14:00UTC ).*All the unsold tokens are destroyed at the end of the period.*

-**15,000,000WIN** Offered for Token Distribution Period 1.
-Price for period:  1000WIN=0.5ETH.  **The period begins 21.09.2017; 14:00UTC.**  The period lasts 161 hours (or until all the tokens are sold), after that the next period begins instantly. *All the unsold tokens are destroyed at the end of the period.*
+**15,000,000WIN** Offered for Token Distribution Period 1. **Price for period:**  1000WIN=0.5ETH.  **The period begins 21.09.2017; 14:00UTC.**  The period lasts 161 hours (or until all the tokens are sold), after that the next period begins instantly. *All the unsold tokens are destroyed at the end of the period.*

  **366,000,000WIN:**  Split for periods 2-367.
 For each period, 1,000,000 WIN is available for 23 hours.
 If the tokens are distributed ahead of time, the new period will begin without slowing down.
-In each new period, the price is increased by 0.5% from the price in the previous period.**If** the previous period ended early, in the new period the price increases by 1%. **If**  20% of more of tokens were destroyed in the period, then the price would be maintained at the same level.
+In new period, the price is increased by 0.5% from the price in the previous period. **If** the previous period ended early, in the new period the price increases by 1%. **If** 20% of more of tokens were destroyed in the period, then the price would be maintained at the same level.

 **100,000,000WIN:** Reserved by Blind Croupier to award project participants for their work and are considered a long-term investment.
 Also will be used for maintaining the marketmaker balance.
 The are put on hold and will be unlocked after 12 months.

 **5,000,000WIN:** This tokens will be transferred to the market maker balance.
 A market maker is a dealer/bot/broker, storing WIN tokens and making transactions to maintain higher tokens liquidity on the market.

 **5,000,000WIN:** Reserved for the 'bounty' campaign.
 Tokens are distributed after each period and transferred to the participants' balances each 7 days.
-Please read more about getting involved into bounty campaign on our site.**ДОБАВИТЬ ССЫЛКУ НА БАУНТИ**
+Please read more about getting involved into bounty campaign on our site.

 **4,000,000WIN:** Reserved for the current and future Blind Croupier advisor.